 “Boys and girls of every age, wouldn’t you like to see something strange?”
 The gloriously classic, macabre musical The Nightmare Before Christmas delivered exactly what it promised!
-With a cast of wonderfully bizarre characters – from Jack Skellington (Chris Sarandon/Danny Elfman) the Pumpkin King, to his love interest Sally (Catherine O’Hara) – the film introduced its viewers to a whole new world, to Halloween Town and its myriad of inhabitants.
+With a cast of wonderfully bizarre characters – from Jack Skellington (Chris Sarandon/Danny Elfman), the Pumpkin King, to his love interest Sally (Catherine O’Hara) – the film introduced its viewers to a whole new world, to Halloween Town and its myriad of inhabitants.
 There is the naughty threesome of Lock (Paul Reubens), Shock (O’Hara), and Barrel (Elfman); that rotten Oogie Boogie (Ken Page); Skellington’s beloved pooch, Zero; Sally’s keeper, Dr. Finklestein (William Hickey); the Mayor of Halloween Town (Glenn Shadix); and, lest he not be forgotten, the man with the bag, Santa Claus (Ed Ivory).

-Burton has noted that his inspirations for The Nightmare Before Christmas were myriad, from the holiday overlap of merchandise in stores, to Rankin/Bass Christmas specials (Rudolph the Red-Nosed Reindeer 1964, Santa Claus Is Comin’ to Town 1970), to the artistic works of Ronald Searle and Edward Gorey.
+Burton has noted that his inspirations for The Nightmare Before Christmas were myriad, from the holiday overlap of merchandise in stores to Rankin/Bass Christmas specials (Rudolph the Red-Nosed Reindeer 1964, Santa Claus Is Comin’ to Town 1970), to the artistic works of Ronald Searle and Edward Gorey.
 In fact, it’s reported that, at one point in time, Burton heavily considered The Nightmare Before Christmas as being a TV special and not a feature film.

 Alas, before we get ahead of ourselves, there is one very important question dancing throughout the core of The Nightmare Before Christmas: Is this even a Tim Burton film?
-While the story was written by Burton, from characters of his own invention and based off a three-page poem he had authored in the ‘80s, the film itself was actually directed by Henry Selick (James and the Giant Peach 1996, Coraline 2009).
+While the story was written by Burton, from characters of his own invention and based on a three-page poem he had authored in the ‘80s, the film itself was actually directed by Henry Selick (James and the Giant Peach 1996, Coraline 2009).
 Burton was a producer on the project, yes, as well as a writer, but he did not direct the film.
 There is, of course, as with all great film offerings, controversy.
 Selick says he spent more time on set and in production than Burton – who was busy directing 1993’s Batman Returns and in pre-production for 1994’s Ed Wood – though Burton maintains that the film is centered around his work and creations.
 In the press, Selick has made the analogy that Burton laid the egg, and he is the one who incubated that egg and sat on it until it hatched.
 So, which came first: the Burton or the Selick?

 Whatever the case, viewers ended up with a brilliant film wrought in the tradition of Burton’s eclectic, whimsical style.
-As any diehard fan knows, this attention to minute detail carries over into the film, where there are hidden references throughout – from hidden Mickeys and a set of Donald Duck pajamas, to nods to Burton’s Ed Wood biopic as well as 1988’s Beetlejuice, and beyond.
+As any diehard fan knows, this attention to minute detail carries over into the film, where there are hidden references throughout – from hidden Mickeys and a set of Donald Duck pajamas to nods to Burton’s Ed Wood biopic as well as 1988’s Beetlejuice, and beyond.
 In fact, Burton himself, as well as Patrick Stewart, were each supposed to have cameos in the film.
-While Stewart’s monologue managed to make it onto the film’s soundtrack, Burton was simply cut from film altogether – though his visage lives on in old, cut footage archives.
-Of course, these are not the only Easter eggs embedded in The Nightmare Before Christmas, and it requires multiple viewings of the film to find all the hidden gems.
+While Stewart’s monologue managed to make it onto the film’s soundtrack, Burton was simply cut from the film altogether – though his visage lives on in old, cut footage archives.
+Of course, these are not the only Easter eggs embedded in The Nightmare Before Christmas, and multiple viewings of the film are required to find all the hidden gems.

 Clearly, they succeeded admirably at their work!
-The film has grossed upwards of $76-million and has been re-released in multiple formats (including 3D) since its original debut.
+The film has grossed upwards of $76 million and has been re-released in multiple formats (including 3D) since its original debut.
 Therefore, it’s no shock that The Nightmare Before Christmas met with accolades, including nominations for Best Visual Effects at the Academy Awards along with the Hugo Award for Best Dramatic Presentation.
-It actually won the Saturn Award for Best Fantasy Film while Danny Elfman’s phenomenal score won Best Music.
+It actually won the Saturn Award for Best Fantasy Film, while Danny Elfman’s phenomenal score won Best Music.

 Furthermore, Elfman’s genius score would go on to become a classic in the pantheon of animated musicals.
 You know the songs: from “What’s This?” to “Kidnap The Sandy Claws,” “This Is Halloween” to “Jack’s Lament.”
 As beloved as the film itself, a special reissue of the soundtrack arrived in 2006, featuring a bonus disc with covers from the likes of Fall Out Boy, Panic! at the Disco, Marilyn Manson, Fiona Apple, and She Wants Revenge.
 In 2008, Disney released the cover collection Nightmare Revisited, which featured another eclectic line-up that featured Amy Lee of Evanescence, Flyleaf, Korn, Rise Against, Plain White T’s, The All-American Rejects, and more.